-After you’ve determined whether you’re a simple or complex application user and mobility requirements, finding a comfortable price point is the next step.
+After you’ve determined whether you’re a simple or complex application user as well as your mobility requirements, finding a comfortable price point is the next step.

 Computers range anywhere from $500 to $2,500, so it’s important to understand your budget before getting sold on a particular piece of equipment.
 Based on your price point, you’ll be able to get more or less of the quality of features you’re looking for.
 You’ll need to prioritize features that are essential to enhancing workplace performance, depending on whether you’re a simple or complex application user and what the computer’s function is in the office.

 Computer purpose and price point aren’t the only factors to consider when choosing the right computer.
 Deciding on how long you want the equipment to be in use for can play a big role in choosing the right option.